 A Book about Ferrari of Los Gatos that will Surprise You

 How difficult could it be, I thought?
-I’d spent years in the business world writing reports, agreements and contracts.
+I’d spent years in the business world writing.
 I had met a guy with incredible stories about the car I loved.
 There must be a reason for that chance encounter, I reasoned.
 I must be destined to write a book based on his stories.

 Many car enthusiasts visited that magical, mystical corner of East Main Street and Pageant Way in Los Gatos where the story takes place.
 Maybe you were one of them?

 If you enjoy entertaining and fascinating stories or just love cars, especially Ferraris, you will find the blog posts here just what you want.

 Each story will be either a condensed version of something in THE DEALER or a re-print of Ferrari or other classic car information of interest to car enthusiasts.

 The ride begins in the next post.
 Please join me.